iamrazes/ArtStore/README.md

-This is my college final project on the second semester on developing a website<br>

-#About this project<br>
-This project is a simple php local website with basic register and login<br>
+## About ArtStore

+ArtStore is a basic PHP website that offers easy login and registration features, designed with the Bootstrap CSS framework.